grafana/grafana/docs/sources/administration/data-source-management/index.md

 Available in [Grafana Enterprise]({{< relref "../../introduction/grafana-enterprise/" >}}) and [Grafana Cloud Pro and Advanced](/docs/grafana-cloud/).
 {{% /admonition %}}

-The following cache backend integrations are available: in-memory, Redis, and Memcached.
+The following cache backend options are available: in-memory, Redis, and Memcached.

 {{% admonition type="note" %}}
 Storing cached queries in-memory can increase Grafana's memory footprint.
 In production environments, a Redis or Memcached backend is highly recommended.